Pipe major: British Army

-British Army

-A pipe major's position is an appointment and not a rank.
+A pipe major's position is an appointment and not a rank in the British Army.
 An appointee is required to have attained the rank of at least sergeant and to have successfully completed the pipe major's course at the Army School of Bagpipe Music and Highland Drumming, which is a 28-week long course.
 A pipe major may subsequently be promoted to staff sergeant/colour sergeant, warrant officer class 2, and rarely warrant officer class 1.
 A few WO1s later go on to be commissioned as director of music of the Army School of Bagpipe Music and Highland Drumming.
 Since the pipes and drums of an infantry regiment are typically assigned the military duties of a machine gun platoon, the pipe major is also responsible for: